Rakshitha20045/WellTask-ZohoCliq-Bot/README.md

 - Runs completely in background
 - No manual intervention required

+Once the break duration is completed:

+- The focus session automatically resumes
+- Continues tracking for the same task
+- No need to restart manually

 All actions update the Focus Hub dashboard in real-time.

 ---